-After the much-needed break, we were re-energized enough to proceed on the rest of the trail that lay in front of us.
+After this refreshing break, we proceeded towards the rest of the trail that lay in front of us.

-Walking alongside gentle crystal clear streams, we soon arrived at the grand meadows of Shekwas which extended as far as eyes could reach.
-The vibrant shades of vast greens complemented by the clear canvas of the blue skies painted astonishing picture that lulled our tired bodies into wanting to believe that no further effort was necessary to reach the garden of Eden!
-Along with the scenic views, a few leaf-thatched huts completely transport the traveler from all signs of modern (dare say ugly!) civilization and gently places them into the sweet embrace of nature.
+Walking alongside gentle crystal clear streams, we soon arrived at the grand meadows of Shekwas, which extended as far as eyes could reach.
+The vibrant shades of vast greens complemented by the bright canvas of the blue skies painted an astonishing picture.
+Along with the scenic views, a few leaf-thatched huts completely transport the traveller from all signs of modern (dare say ugly!) civilisation and gently places them into the sweet embrace of nature.
 After a relatively gentle climb above a slope near the village, we pitched in our tents under the starlit clear night skies to end the third day of our adventure.

 Day 4: Shekwas To Tarsar

-The morning began with us exploring the green fields of Shekwas barefoot as we geared up to begin our 5-hour journey towards Tarsar – the first of the two main attractions of the Tarsar Marsar Lakes.
-The land transitioned to different elevation levels; we moved through the ever-expanding plains of the Shekwas meadow and crossed a quite a few humpbacked hills and eventually came across a collection of ridges that led us to the Tarsar Lake.
-As the ridges subsided, we caught a slight peek of Tarsar’s vivid waters in the distance mirroring the overwhelmingly blue skies above.
+The morning began with us exploring the green fields of Shekwas barefoot.
+After breakfast, we geared up to start our 5-hour journey towards Tarsar.
+It was the first of the two main attractions of the Tarsar Marsar Lakes.
+The land transitioned to different elevation levels.
+We moved through the ever-expanding plains of the Shekwas meadow and crossed few humpbacked hills and eventually came to a collection of ridges that would lead us to the Tarsar Lake.

-As we proceeded ahead, the trail demanded us to cross a stream that intersected our path by skipping over large boulders.
-This was a rather unique twist along our already challenging and adventure-filled journey.
-After all the efforts, we arrived at the Tarsar Lake, and the scene that was in front of me is rather hard to describe.
+As we proceeded ahead, the trail demanded us to cross a stream that intersected our path.
+Crossing the stream was a unique twist along our already challenging and adventure-filled journey.
+After all the efforts, we arrived at Tarsar Lake, and the scene that was in front of me is rather hard to describe.
 Let me attempt it nevertheless.

 We pitched in our tents in these fields and strolled lazily along the banks of the lake.
-We witnessed the day gradually giving way; the hues of the skies changed and we still couldn’t wean ourselves away from witnessing the strength and the beauty that dwelled within the lake.
+We witnessed the hues of the skies change and still couldn’t wean ourselves away from seeing the strength and the beauty that dwelled within the lake.

 Day 5: Tarsar to Sundarsar

-To reach our next dream destination on this new day we were required to negotiate a short but relatively challenging a 5-km hike to Sundarsar.
+To reach our next dream destination on this new day, we were required to negotiate a short but relatively challenging a 5-km hike to Sundarsar.
 Our fresh legs trekked through a stretch that connected the beautiful meadows of Shekwas and Sundarsar.
 As we progressed through a demanding ascent, the trail continued to get steeper at every turn.
-Justifying the exhausting climb, the ascent rewarded us with a vantage view of the Tarsar Lake as we observed it from high grounds of the climb.
-The view below of still lake, the collective of hills by the edge, and the blooming flora on the fields beside the lake made the ascent totally worth the effort.
+The climb rewarded us with a vantage view of the Tarsar Lake as we observed it from high grounds.
+The magnificent view of the lake from above made the ascent worth the effort.

-After about an hour of ascend, we were eventually graced by the wondrous sights of the Marsar Lake.
-The similar almond shape of the lake complimented that of Tarsar’s.
+After about an hour of ascending, we were graced by the wondrous sights of the Marsar Lake.
+The similar almond shape of the lake complemented that of Tarsar lake.
 The landscape that held together the brilliance of the lake was lightly complimented by the countering shades of green from the lush fields and by the hues of white from the frosted elevations that hugged one end of the lake.

-The greet and meet with the Marsar Lake was memorable.
-We were now traversing on the trail back to Homwas.
-The nostalgic sights of the Sundarsar camp gave rise to the urge just to settle and exist forever within the beautiful landscapes of Kashmir.
+After the memorable encounter with Marsar Lake, we were now traversing on the trail back to Homwas.
+The nostalgic sights of the Sundarsar camp gave rise to the urge to settle and exist forever within the beautiful landscapes of Kashmir.
 After holding back the desire to get lost within the awe-inspiring views of the land, we eventually made our way back to Homwas and ended the penultimate day for our adventure.

 A relaxed traverse through the familiar meadows led us back to the Lidder river as it flowed timelessly.
-Following the river trail downstream, we recalled every beautiful sight that we were came upon during the last 6 days with a firm resolve to cultivate a deeper selfless relationship with these trails on the next sojourn.
+As I followed the river trail downstream, I recalled every beautiful sight that came up.

-As we were driving back to Srinagar, it felt as if the days and nights spent with the nourishing lap of nature were immensely rewarding way beyond immediate costs and pleasures.
+As we were driving back to Srinagar, it felt as if the days and nights spent with the nourishing lap of nature were immensely rewarding way beyond direct costs and pleasures.

 There was energy and joy about me even though I knew that I was making my way back to a mundane urban lifestyle.

-The joy continues to this day as I recall the memories and sift through the photographs, especially this one which remains an instant reminder of the Tarsar Marsar trek to me till date.
+The joy continued as I recall the memories and sifted through the photographs in my flight back to Mumbai, especially this one which remains an instant reminder of the Tarsar Marsar trek to me till date.